SRT / VTT / ASS Subtitle Formats

 MarginL, MarginR, MarginV: The left, right, and vertical margins of the subtitle, overriding the values defined in the style.

-Effect: Subtitle effects, usually used for Karaoke subtitles, etc.
+Effect: Subtitle effect, usually used for karaoke subtitles, etc.

-Text: The actual content of the subtitle, you can use ASS format control codes to achieve line breaks, special styles, and positioning, etc.
+Text: The actual content of the subtitle, you can use ASS format control codes to achieve line breaks, special styles, and positioning.

 Example Subtitle Event